davidmcglashan/card-games/README.md

 ## v1.1.2
 * Fixed a bug where Patience was reversing the deck twice after each re-deal.
 * Decorated the Patience empty suit piles with big symbols.
+* Fixed some bugs around dropping and snapping.

 ## v1.1.1
 * Increased stabiilty around right-clicks and dragging cards out of the frame.